Advent Intercessory Prayers

 Advent is a time for us to reflect on the coming of Jesus and prepare our hearts for his birth.
 It’s also a season when we can ask God to bless us with peace, love and joy so that we might bring these gifts into the world.
 As you pray through this Advent season, try not to be discouraged by how much work it seems like there is left to do.
 Instead focus on what God has already done through Jesus Christ who came as Light into darkness so that everyone could see clearly again!

-READ: Prayer For Broken Heart Healing
+READ: Prayer For Opening Meeting

 You May Also Like